 1. Want or need?

 It’s a new year, you’ve been assigned new budget and perhaps you’ve been given the mammoth task of implementing a seamless digital transformation project.
 With a new budget for 2017 there’s a strong chance of the classic case of ‘want or need’ popping up, especially with the sheer amount of technology available out there.
+This makes selection even harder.
+But it can be helpful to choose a software provider from your area.
+So for businesses in Australia, it might be useful to check out ERP software in Australia.

 When it comes to choosing what’s best for your business, first think about your goals, these could be anything from increasing productivity or reducing paper within your organization.
 Once you have identified your objectives, you can then make a clear decision on what type of software it is that you actually need.